agent6/QuickTables/README.md

 5. Watch your matrix change colors as you improve.

 ## 🖥️ Demo
 Simply open the `index.html` file in your browser — no installation needed!
-Or run in GitHub Pages
+Or access it from GitHub Pages
 [QuickTables on GitHub Pages](https://agent6.github.io/QuickTables/)

 ## 📂 Installation